TadasBaltrusaitis/CLM-framework/README.md

 Special thanks goes to Louis-Philippe Morency and his MultiComp Lab at Institute for Creative Technologies for help in writing and testing the code.

-The stable versions of the framework have been tagged, the latest version of CLM-framework is is 1.2.0 and I recommend you download it.
+The stable versions of the framework have been tagged, the latest version of Cambridge Face Tracker is is 1.2.0 and I recommend you download it.

 Some examples of the system in action: http://youtu.be/V7rV0uy7heQ